 He saw similar fan, critical and commercial success in the 1992 follow-up Batman Returns, and arguably paved the way and provided the blueprint for more ‘serious’ adaptations and portrayals of Batman in the years to come.

 Whether you love or hate Adam West’s more camp, silly and family-friendly iteration of the Caped Crusader, you can’t dispute the impact on pop culture his time as Batman (which is more than any other actor on the list) had.
 He brought a level of pantomime-like, exaggerated charm to the 1966 live-action movie as well as several animated series across the ’60s and ’70s.

-Fun for everyone: The best family movies
+Fun for everyone: Best family movies

-While many prefer a more dark and serious iteration of the Caped Crusader — whether it be a ‘detective noir’ type reboot or Zack Snyder’s inability to show light in Justice League — West’s more lighthearted iteration of the hero is refreshing and serves to remind people to not take themselves or a movie about a comic book too seriously.
+While many prefer a more dark and serious iteration of the Caped Crusader — whether it be a ‘detective noir’ type reboot or Zack Snyder’s inability to show light in Justice League — West’s more lighthearted iteration of the hero is refreshing and serves to remind people not to take themselves or a movie about a comic book too seriously.

-He was also not above making fun of himself and the hero, as he voiced a parody version of his character, ‘Cat Man,’ in the children’s TV series Fairly Odd Parents.
+He was also not above making fun of himself and the hero, as he voiced a parody version of his character, ‘Cat Man,’ in the children’s animated series Fairly Odd Parents.
 West died in 2017, and his legacy should be looked upon with fun and fondness.